 You may have been taught to view wings as an extension of your type, almost acting like a subtype.
 Perhaps you’ve heard someone say, “I’m a 7wing6.”
 This theory on wings really doesn’t utilize the wings for growth but only justifies more fixed unconscious behaviors.
 Instead, try thinking of using the wings for what they are intended: to help us stretch, grow and fly.

 Yes, it is true that we may naturally have a stronger connection to one wing than the other and may find that in personality, in ego, we move unconsciously to that wing than the other.
 However, we can consciously move to both of our wings to aid our growth.
 Spending conscious time in your wings and learning the strengths of that type will help balance you out and launch your growth.

-I am an Enneagram 9, which Enneagram type should I be ideally striving for to reach my best self?
-And what about for all other types?
+I am an Enneagram 9.
+Which Enneagram type should I be ideally striving for to reach my best self?
+And what about the other types?